LED GROW LIGHT OPTICS FOR DEEP CANOPY PENETRATION

 Scynce’s patented optics provide even light intensity and a controlled radiation intensity preventing hot spots, burned spots, and off grid collateral light loss.
 With cross lighting, plants see equal intensity from all angles.
 This promotes intra-canopy growth, not just on the top like traditional lights.

 Scynce’s lighting fixtures and lenses have been tested under chlorine dioxide gas exposure as well as sulfur sprays at manufacturer’s recommended dosage with no adverse effects.
 Additionally, oil based and non oil based fungicides and pesticides (such as Regalia and neem oil) used at manufactures recommendations will not degrade the lenses or the fixture.
 There’s no need to change your cultivation styles or techniques for us.
 Your lights are always protected underneath our 5-year warranty and nothing listed above will void it.

 Output patterns are another important aspect of what the gonio data can give us insight into.
 Why does output pattern matter you say?
 In our previous blog (available HERE) we discussed how light is like water coming out of a hose.
 Just as the pattern of water coming out of a hose can be influenced by a nozzle, making it a jet, shower or flat spray pattern, optics control the light coming off of a lighting fixture.
 Without a gonio, we would never understand any of this!
 Looking at the patterns in the Light Distribution Curve (taken from the gonio report) the difference in emission patterns immediately becomes evident.

 Scynce LED beam vs Typical LED Beam

-This is a diagram of the Scynce 120deg optic.
+This is a diagram of Scynce’s Conic 120 and Linear 70 optics.
 The intensity (radiated energy) is significantly brighter on the outside of the beam.
 That creates even or slightly higher illuminance (light on the canopy) on the edge of it.